Career Opportunities

 What skills and education are required to work in Planning?

 Planning is a diverse profession.
 Planners must be able to address a wide range of issues and projects.
-Starting out as a young planning assistant or planner it is a good idea to get as much experience as possible in different types of planning.
-Most planners tend to specialise later in their careers.
+It is a good idea to get as much experience as possible in different types of planning in the initial stages of a planning career.
+Most planners tend to specialize later in their careers.

 • Knowledge of planning theory and techniques